zendframework/modules.zendframework.com/README.md

  * Copy config/autoload/github.local.php.dist to config/autoload/github.local.php and enter the Id and Secret provided during the Application registration on github.
  * Copy config/autoload/database.local.php.dist to config/autoload/database.local.php and enter your database credentials here.

-###Current Workarounds

-  For ScnSocial to work create a directory called moduledev and clone https://github.com/Hounddog/ScnSocialAuth.git and switch to the branch "bug_fixes". this will only be applicable until fixes have been merged

 ## Deployment

 The production branch of this repository is automatically deployed live to